Tony Robinson

-Sir Anthony Robinson (born 15 August 1946) is an English actor, author, broadcaster, comedian, presenter, and political activist.
-He played Baldrick in the BBC television series Blackadder and has presented several historical documentaries, including the Channel 4 series Time Team and The Worst Jobs in History.
+Sir Anthony Robinson (born 15 August 1946) is an English actor, author, broadcaster, and political activist.
+He played Baldrick in the BBC television sitcom Blackadder and has presented many historical documentaries, including the Channel 4 series Time Team and The Worst Jobs in History.
 He has written 16 children's books.

-Robinson, a member of the Labour Party, was knighted in the 2013 Queen's Birthday Honours for his public and political service.
+As a member of the Labour Party, Robinson was knighted in the 2013 Queen's Birthday Honours for his public and political service.

 Early life

-Robinson was born on 15 August 1946 in Homerton, London, to Phyllis and Leslie Robinson.
-He attended Woodford Green Preparatory School and Wanstead County High grammar school.
+Robinson was born on 15 August 1946 in Homerton, London, to Phyllis (1916–2005) and Leslie Robinson (1913–1989).
+His parents were from working-class Hackney backgrounds; his father was a civil servant and council employee who served in the RAF, and his mother, an audio-typist, served in the WAAF.
+He attended the private Woodford Green Preparatory School and Wanstead County High grammar school.
 He passed four O-levels (English language, English literature, history, and geography) and went on to study for A-levels, but did not complete them and decided to study at a drama school instead.
 Too young to attend the Royal Academy of Dramatic Art, Robinson enrolled at the Central School of Speech and Drama in 1963, graduating in 1966.

-Robinson had his first acting role at the age of 13, as a member of Fagin's gang in the original production of the musical Oliver!, including a stint as the Artful Dodger when the boy playing the role failed to turn up.
+Robinson had his first acting role at the age of 13, as a member of Fagin's band in the original production of the musical Oliver!, including a stint as the Artful Dodger when the boy playing the role failed to turn up.
 Over the next five years, he appeared in a number of West End theatre shows, and in film, and television.

 Through genealogical research, Robinson found that one of his great-great-great grandmothers, Julia Levy, was Jewish; his father, unaware of this ancestry, had been beaten by Fascists in the East End of London in the 1930s who assumed he was a Jew.